Frequently Asked Questions

 How is NIMAA paid for?

+Students are responsible for tuition and fees.
 There are a variety of ways that training payments can be made.
-The traditional approach is for students to pay.
-That is not necessarily an attractive option because NIMAA students will not be eligible for government student loans until early 2019 (after the two-year accreditation waiting period).
-We find strong interest in employers using the NIMAA admissions process much like the HR hiring process, to find the best future staff.
-This would be combined with an employment agreement in which the host clinic pays for some or all of the tuition and the student agrees to remain employed for some number of years once he/she is hired.
-Or, a host clinic might use some combination of the two.
+Various forms of student loans and workforce development funding may be available to the students.
+Currently NIMAA students are not eligible for government student loans.
+In some cases, funding may be available through externship organizations.
+This funding may be supported by grants.
+Some externship organizations may provide funding combined with an employment agreement in which the host clinic pays for some or all of the tuition and the student agrees to remain employed for some number of years once he/she is hired.

 How does NIMAA compare to other medical assistant training programs?

 NIMAA offers affordable tuition, a long-term externship NIMAA host clinics and job placement assistance.
 At NIMAA, our goal is to reduce the tuition debt load and provide a streamlined learning program that is embedded in the healthcare setting.

 What do you teach about team-based care?

 NIMAA offers an entire set of skills and courses that are focused on the integrated team-based care MA.
 Our learning activities include: working in an interprofessional team; understanding the different team roles and activities; understanding how the MA contributes to care coordination; learning approaches to health coaching and self-management support for patients; understanding a population health perspective and working with the team to address the needs of a primary care patient panel.
 Our curriculum is taught and developed by national experts and students receive learning opportunities on-line, in the clinic setting with the guidance of a preceptor or instructor, and during synchronous videoconference sessions with instructors.
 Other schools do not offer a similar curriculum or skill sets.
 We want all MAs to work at the top of their license and influence the transformation of care.

 What is the working relationship between RNs and MAs, and how do you identify the critical functions of each?